IT-WIBRC/dev-tools/CONTRIBUTING.md

 **Before Submitting**

 - Make sure your changes are formatted and linted correctly.
-- Run the tests (`npm test`) to ensure everything works as expected.
+- Run the tests (`bun test:unit`) to ensure everything works as expected.

 Thank you for your contribution!